-- 1. Call Volume has Increased Significantly

-- 2. Availability of Call Members has Decreased

-- 3. Members are Still Needed to Respond

-- EMS Protocols have changed

-- On-duty Staff Perform many other Important Duties
+- Call Volume has Increased Significantly - 2.
+Availability of Call Members has Decreased - 3.
+Adequate Number of Members are Needed to Respond - 4.
+EMS Protocols have changed - On-duty Staff Perform many other Important Duties

 Falmouth Fire-EMS Incidents 2011-2019